 Your credit history length accounts for 15% of your credit score.
 Closing an inactive or outdated account causes your credit length to appear shorter.
-Canceling an old account will not only lower your credit score, but also reduce the total amount of the credit you have available to you.
+Canceling an old account will not only lower your credit score, but also reduce the total amount of the credit you have available.
 It will cause your credit report to appear as though you are utilizing a higher percentage of your available credit.
 Read more about retaining old credit accounts.

 3. Not using your credit cards

 If you have credit cards you should use them.
 Yes, I said it!
 Use your credit cards if you want to build your credit history and raise your credit score.
 Credit cards reflect your ability to handle your finances and manage debt responsibly.
 Putting your cards away for emergencies and rarely using them could negatively affect your credit score and here is why.

 4. Credit counseling can hurt your credit score

 Once upon a time credit counseling weighted negatively in the FICO credit scoring system.
 Now, FICO no longer calculates credit counseling into your credit score although a notation of the credit counseling service may appear on your report.
 As long as you are making timely payments and reducing your overall debt, your credit score will not suffer.
-But if you miss a payment your credit score will suffer.
+But if you miss a payment your credit score will decrease.

 5. Credit inquiries harm your credit score